LordRafa/AndroidStudioOnDocker/README.md

 # Android Studio On Docker

 Android Studio on Docker.
-Supports USB and KVM with no priviledge flag
+Supports USB and KVM with no priviledge flag.

+# How to use

+Run the install.sh and follow any further instruction.

+After the installer finish you will find Android Studio Docker on the applications list.

 ## Attributions